dmakariev/dmakariev.github.io/_posts/2023-10-08-how-to-build-spring-boot-monolith-with-jbang.md

 ---

-In this blog post, we will embark on an exciting journey of building a full-fledged Spring Boot monolith application implementing CRUD (Create, Read, Update, Delete) operations on a "Person" entity.
-We'll leverage JPA for data persistence, Swagger for API documentation, Postgres as our database, and Vue.js 3 for the front-end.
-All of this will be achieved using the simplicity of JBang in a single Java file!
+In this blog post, we will embark on an exciting journey of building a full-fledged **Spring Boot Monolith** application implementing CRUD (Create, Read, Update, Delete) operations on a `Person` entity.
+We'll leverage `JPA` for data persistence, `Swagger` for API documentation, `Postgres` as our database, and `Vue.js` 3 for the front-end.
+All of this will be achieved using the simplicity of `JBang` in a **single Java file**!

-If you are interested in building a Spring Boot monolith with JBang, you might also want to check out our previous article on [How to Build a Spring Boot Rest Api with JBang in a Single Java File](https://www.makariev.com/blog/how-to-build-spring-boot-rest-api-with-jbang-in-single-java-file/).
+You might also want to check out our previous article on [How to Build a Spring Boot Rest Api with JBang in a Single Java File](https://www.makariev.com/blog/how-to-build-spring-boot-rest-api-with-jbang-in-single-java-file/).
 In that post, we showed you how to use JBang to create a simple Rest web service that exposes a "Hello, World!" endpoint.
 We also explained how to use JBang features such as dependencies and scripts to simplify the development and execution of your Java application.

+* toc
+{:toc}

 # Prerequisites
 Before we dive into the development process, ensure you have: